githwxi/ATS-Anairiats/README.md

 Note that ATS-Anairiats is needed to compile ATS-Positats.

 ATS-Anairiats is referred to as ATS1, which is written in ATS1 itself.
-There is another implementation of ATS given the name ATS-Geizella, which is written in OCaml.
+There is another implementation of ATS1 given the name ATS-Geizella, which is written in OCaml.
 ATS-Anairiats was first compiled by ATS-Geizella and then compiled by itself.